Shift operators of the Dotsenko-Fateev equation and its higher order versions: Review of fundamental properties of

-with the Riemann scheme \footnote{Recall that we {\it always assume} that local solutions corresponding to local exponents with integral difference, such as $0$, $1$, $2$; $s$, $s+1$, $s+2$, has no logarithmic term, and the other exponents, such as $e_1$, $e_2$, $\dots$, are generic.}
+where $p_0$ is the constant term $s(s+1)(s+2)e_7e_8e_9$, with the Riemann scheme \footnote{Recall that we {\it always assume} that local solutions corresponding to local exponents with integral difference, such as $0$, $1$, $2$; $s$, $s+1$, $s+2$, has no logarithmic term, and the other exponents, such as $e_1$, $e_2$, $\dots$, are generic.}

 has the following $(\theta,\partial)$-form

 where { \arraycolsep{2pt} \arraystretch{1.1}

 } and